Lundis/git-commit-release-action/README.md

-# git-pr-release-action
+# git-commit-release-action

-Create a pull-request for the production release.

-If your team adopts a workflow like 'GitLab flow', you may have two branches, such as production and pre-production (or staging and so on).
+Create and maintain a pull-request description between two branches, such as production <- preproduction.
-This action helps to list up commits between production and pre-production.
-And creates (or updates) a new pull-request with the list in the body.

-This action is based on [grassedge/git-pr-release-action](https://github.com/grassedge/git-pr-release-action).
+Commits between the two branches are listed in the pull-request description.

+Only commits in the format "prefix: message" are listed.
+They are then grouped by prefix.

+## Example

+Given commit messages:

+- prefix1: message1
+- did some work that shouldn't be in release notes
+- prefix1: message2
+- whatever: lol

+Corresponding output in the PR description:

+#### prefix1:
+  - message1
+  - message2
+#### whatever:
+  - lol

 ## Usage